automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 accordance with Addendum 1.

 #### 5.12.5 Ownership and Noninfringement
-*Provider* represents, warrants and covenants to Customer
+*Provider* represents, warrants and covenants to Customer that:

-that: (a) *Provider* owns all Software or, to the extent that any Software includes any content, features, or components owned by a third party, *Provider* has all necessary license rights from such third party, such that *Provider* may grant the Licenses contemplated by the Order Form free from any restrictions that are inconsistent with such Licenses; (b) the Software and Services, and their Use, will not infringe or misappropriate any IP Rights; (c) *Provider* has all rights necessary to convey to Customer the ownership of (or license to Use as set forth in the applicable Order Form) all IP Rights in Customer-Developed Materials; and (d) all Customer- Owned Developed Materials, and their Use, will not infringe or misappropriate any IP Rights.
+1. *Provider* owns all Software or, to the extent that any Software includes any content, features, or components owned by a third party, *Provider* has all necessary license rights from such third party, such that *Provider* may grant the Licenses contemplated by the Order Form free from any restrictions that are inconsistent with such Licenses
+2. the Software and Services, and their Use, will not infringe or misappropriate any IP Rights
+3. *Provider* has all rights necessary to convey to *Customer* the ownership of (or license to Use as set forth in the applicable Order Form) all IP Rights in Customer-Developed Materials
+4. all Customer-Owned Developed Materials, and their Use, will not infringe or misappropriate any IP Rights.

 #### 5.12.6 Malware
 *Provider* represents, warrants, and covenants that it will not introduce Malware into the Software and/or any system of Customer, Customer’s Affiliates, or Authorized Users and that *Provider* will exercise, and will cause its Personnel to exercise, commercially reasonable efforts to prevent Malware from being so introduced.

 #### 5.12.7 Pass Through Warranties
-To the extent applicable, *Provider* represents and warrants that Customer shall be a third party beneficiary for all warranties that *Provider* receives from any of its suppliers with respect to any third party software provided hereunder to the extent permitted under the applicable third party agreement.
+To the extent applicable, *Provider* represents and warrants that *Customer* shall be a third party beneficiary for all warranties that *Provider* receives from any of its suppliers with respect to any third party software provided hereunder to the extent permitted under the applicable third party agreement.

 #### 5.12.8 Open Source Software
 *Provider* represents and warrants that it has not used Open Source Code in the Software in a manner that violates the applicable license for such Open Source Code.

 #### 5.12.9 Disclaimer
 EXCEPT AS EXPRESSLY SET FORTH HEREIN, PROVIDER DISCLAIMS ANY AND ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING WARRANTIES OF MERCHANTABILITY, TITLE, NON-INFRINGEMENT, AND FITNESS FOR A PARTICULAR PURPOSE.
 EXCEPT AS EXPRESSLY SET FORTH HEREIN, THE PROVIDER DOES NOT WARRANT THAT ACCESS TO THE SOFTWARE OR SERVICES WILL BE UNINTERRUPTED OR ERROR-FREE, THAT ALL DEFECTS AND ERRORS IN THE SOFTWARE OR SERVICES WILL BE CORRECTED, OR THAT THE SOFTWARE AND SERVICES WILL MEET CUSTOMER’S PARTICULAR REQUIREMENTS OR EXPECTATIONS.